Typing Classes for Schools: Live WPM Monitoring, No Student Emails

 - Live roster — every student's average WPM, accuracy, best WPM, and total sessions, auto-refreshing while the lesson runs.

-- Weekly PDF report — one click generates a ranked, printable summary of the week: who practiced, how many sessions, average and best WPM.
-It even lists students who didn't practice, which is often the most useful information of all.
+- Weekly PDF report — a ranked, printable summary of the week: who practiced, how many sessions, average and best WPM (Paid plans; included free during the trial).

 - Class leaderboard feel — students can see where they rank, and friendly competition reliably drives more improvement than solo drills.